How To Succeed In The Retail Industry

 These new participants challenge existing businesses by introducing new products, improving marketing techniques and achieving better cost efficiency.

 Established retailers (such as Wesfarmers, Harvey Norman, Myer and David Jones) also threaten smaller players as they leverage off buying power to maximise economies of scale.

-So what’s the key to success in retail?
+So what are the key to success factors in retail?

 Owners and managers of retail businesses need to increase their focus on key success factors such as:

 - A strong balance sheet – Careful management of working capital (particularly stock management and management of each customer’s monthly accounts) is directly related to a business’ ability to absorb operational shocks or interuptions.